victorgvargas/store-parts-exercise/README.md

 # STORE-PARTS-EXERCISE

+Hello there!
+If you're here, chances are somebody at Mozantech thinks you're talented.
+This exercise is part of our recruitment process.
+It is designed to help us understand some of your competencies before moving forward.
 ## Goal

 We have a few requirements for you to follow but we want you to build this with your own style and ideas.